puppetlabs/puppet-docs/source/geppetto/4.1/index.md

 If you expand your connected server, you should see *Failures* and *Changes*.
 Each of these can be expanded to show details of the events of the most recent puppet run.

-By hovering over any listed event detail, you will see additional information about the event.
-Double-clicking on a listed event detail will open the source file to the place where the resource or file, etc. is defined so you can look it over to see what might be going wrong.
+To see additional information about an event, hover over any listed event detail.
+To review the definition of a resource or file, double-click a listed event detail.

 The events you see will be events only from the most recent puppet run.
 If puppet runs while you are working in Geppetto, you must refresh the *Puppet Resource Events* tab.
 You may do so by clicking the image with the green arrow.